cocos/cocos-docs/en/editor/components/dragonbones.md

-# Component Reference for DragonBones ArmatureDisplay
+# DragonBones ArmatureDisplay Component References

 The ArmatureDisplay component can render and play DragonBones assets.